How do I grant cross-account access to objects that are in Amazon S3 buckets?

 }

-Note: Make sure to update the policy to include your user variables (such as account ID, bucket name, and ARN).
-Also, you can limit access to a specific bucket folder in Account A. To limit access to a specific bucket folder, define the folder name in the resource element, such as "arn:aws:s3:::AccountABucketName/FolderName/*".
-For more information, see How can I use IAM policies to grant user-specific access to specific folders?
+You can also limit access to a specific bucket folder that's in Account A. To limit access, define the folder name in the Resource element, such as "arn:aws:s3:::AccountABucketName/FolderName/*".
+For more information, see How can I grant a user access to a specific folder in my Amazon S3 bucket?
+You can also run the create-policy AWS CLI command to create an IAM identity-based policy.

-4. Configure the bucket policy for Account A to grant permissions to the IAM role or user that you created in Account B. Use this bucket policy to grant a user the permissions to GetObject and PutObject for objects in a bucket owned by Account A:
+4. Configure the bucket policy for Account A to grant GetObject and PutObject permissions to the IAM user or role that you created in Account B:

 {